oVirt/ovirt-site/source/release/3.2/index.html.md

 # OVirt 3.2 release notes

-The oVirt Project is pleased to announce the availability of its second formal release, oVirt 3.2.
+The oVirt Project is pleased to announce the availability of its third formal release, oVirt 3.2.

 ## What's New?